fungamer2-2/AmoreliaAI/README.md

 ## Emotion system

 The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model, and its current emotions may affect its responses.

+## Coming soon

+I also plan to implement a long-term memory system to recall relevant memories from previous conversations.
+That way, it'll be a true companion that actually remembers you across sessions.